openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 Sets whether the window is in full-screen mode.
 This API uses a promise to return the result.

 In full-screen mode, the window is displayed in full screen, and the status bar and navigation bar are not displayed.

 In non-full-screen mode, the status bar and navigation bar are displayed, and the window size does not overlap the positions of the status bar and navigation bar.

 > **NOTE**
 >
 > This API is supported since API version 6 and deprecated since API version 9.
-You are advised to use [setWindowSystemBarEnable()](#setwindowsystembarenable9-1) instead.
+You are advised to use [setWindowSystemBarEnable()](#setwindowsystembarenable9-1) and [setWindowLayoutFullScreen()](#setwindowlayoutfullscreen9-1) to implement the full-screen mode.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core